Rockdrigo González: Biography

 Rodrigo was born in Tampico, Tamaulipas.
 He studied psychology for a brief time at the Universidad Veracruzana in Xalapa before moving to Mexico City in 1977 with the desire to make music.

 He arrived to the capital and began playing in bars and cafés.
 At first, he survived by singing covers in the streets of the city "in the English style."
 Over time, he began to create an oeuvre from his experiences on the streets.

 The lyrics of Rockdrigo mixed the urban lifestyle with the troubles of the urban poor, and found many listeners among students.
 His songs could also be regarded as tender, for instance, "Metro Balderas," the ballad about a man who had lost his lover, and ends up hijacking a subway train.

-Glasses and broken guitar that belonged to Rockdrigo, found in the debris of the building which he lived in Mexico City.

 In the early 1980s, he and other musicians including Rafael Catana, Jaime Lopez, and Roberto Ponce founded the La Liga de Musicos Errantes y Cantantes Rupestres (The League of Wandering Musicians and Prehistoric Cavemen Singers), which became known as the Movimiento Rupestre, a folk music scene that strongly influenced Mexican rock for the next ten years or so.
 Their music was similar to the Nueva canción movement in protesting social conditions, but unlike Nueva canción, they used street slang in their lyrics, were not overtly political, and drew on U.S. folk music instead of traditional Mexican instruments and sounds.
 Rockdrigo wrote the manifesto for the group.

 In 1983, novelist José Agustín said that Rockdrigo had "achieved what is, for me, an extraordinary accomplishment: making Spanish sound perfect, truly natural in rock'n'roll....From the beginning I thought that Rodrigo González was our version of Bob Dylan with a sense of humor."

+Death

 At the time of his death, Rockdrigo was living in an apartment in the Unidad Tlatelolco, which was devastated by the 1985 earthquake.
 After his death musicians would gather at the Metro Balderas station on 19 September to commemorate him and the earthquake and sing his songs.